Specialised disposal and recovery options

 Please separate your green waste items from other wastes so they can be stockpiled separately and mulched.

-Mulch is available free for residents who load the mulch into their trailer or ute themselves.
+Mulch is available for free for residents who load the mulch into their trailer or ute themselves.

 Mobile Muster is a not-for-profit program funded by handset and accessory manufacturers and network carriers.
 They want to see old phones turned into brand new technology and not ending up in landfills and creating environmental hazards.